For Spirit Airlines Inc [SAVE], Analyst sees a drop to $5. What next?

 SAVE stock trade performance evaluation

-Spirit Airlines Inc [SAVE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.03.
-With this latest performance, SAVE shares dropped by -19.30% in over the last four-week period, additionally sinking by -58.45% over the last 6 months – not to mention a drop of -62.93% in the past year of trading.
+Spirit Airlines Inc [SAVE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.29.
+With this latest performance, SAVE shares gained by 3.19% in over the last four-week period, additionally sinking by -56.67% over the last 6 months – not to mention a drop of -63.48% in the past year of trading.

 Spirit Airlines Inc [SAVE]: An insightful look at the core fundamentals